glueops-rip/admiral/README.md

 | [Google Cloud Platform](https://github.com/GlueOps/terraform-module-cloud-gcp-kubernetes-cluster) |

-### Deploying K8s Apps
+#### Deploying ArgoCD

-#### Prerequisites
+##### Prerequisites

 - Connection to the Kubernetes server.
-The authentication methods will vary by Cloud Provider and are documented above
+The authentication methods will vary by Cloud Provider and are documented within their respective wikis.

-#### Deploying ArgoCD

 - Prepare a argocd.yaml to use for your argocd installation